-But diesel engine cars and diesel powered trucks have a lot to offer.
+But diesel engine cars and diesel powered trucks have a lot to offer too.
+Consider the following:

-For one thing, they’re about as fuel-efficient on the highway as the most frugal hybrids, so urban fuel economy is the only compromise.
+- Diesels are as fuel-efficient on the highway as the most frugal hybrid

-For another, they give you great low-end torque.
-That means you can effortlessly scoot away from traffic lights, and oftentimes you don’t even need to downshift to pass someone.
-It also makes diesel powered trucks a superior choice for towing and hauling.
+- Diesels give you great low-end torque.
+That means you can effortlessly scoot away from traffic lights and oftentimes don’t even need to downshift to pass someone.

-Finally, diesel engine cars and trucks are known for being reliable for hundreds of thousands of miles.
-Unlike hybrids, diesels use simple, proven technology that has powered commercial vehicles like buses and dump trucks for decades.
+- Diesels use simple, proven technology that has powered commercial vehicles like buses and dump trucks for decades

 Intrigued?
 Good.
-Here are my top diesel cars and diesel powered trucks for 2013.
+Here are our top picks for diesel cars and trucks for 2013.

 Best Small Car: 2013 Volkswagen Golf TDI

-The Golf hatchback is one of my favorite small cars no matter what’s under the hood, because you just can’t get its combination of versatility, European dynamics, and upscale ambiance anywhere else.
+The Golf hatchback is one of our favorite small cars no matter what’s under the hood, because you just can’t get its combination of versatility, European dynamics, and upscale ambiance anywhere else.
 But when you thrown in Volkswagen’s turbodiesel 2.0-liter inline-4, the pot only gets sweeter.
 Rated at a modest 140 horsepower but a robust 236 pound-feet of torque, the “TDI” diesel motor gives the Golf great get-up-and-go around town.
-What’s more, the EPA says it’s good for 30 mpg city/42 mpg highway, and I’ve seen real-world results near 50 mpg on the open road.
+What’s more, the EPA says it’s good for 30 mpg city/42 mpg highway.
+Real-world results approach 50 mpg on the open road.

 Best Midsize Car: 2014 Mazda6 Skyactiv Diesel

-You can’t even buy this car yet, but trust me, it’s worth waiting for.
-The Mazda6 is all-new for 2014, with beautiful styling and a much nicer interior, but the big news is that it’s going to offered with a 2.2-liter turbodiesel inline-4.
+You can’t even buy this car yet, but it’s worth waiting for.
+The Mazda6 is all-new for 2014, with beautiful styling and a much nicer interior.
+The big news though is that it’s going to be offered with a 2.2-liter turbodiesel inline-4.
 Based on early reports, you can expect around 280 pound-feet of torque from the Mazda diesel, as well as fuel economy in excess of 40 mpg.